-Just like New York City, Los Angeles is a fast-paced place that attracts people from all over the world wanting to do business here — whether it's building yachts or developing innovative products and services such as Toms Shoes.
+Just like New York City, Los Angeles is a busy place that attracts people from all over the world wanting to do business here — whether it's building yachts or developing innovative products and services such as Toms Shoes.
 Being a student at one of the Los Angeles business schools or other online schools in California can be a dream come true, as the opportunities for internships and post-graduation work can be limitless — but here's a caveat: Students are also competing with many other students to land coveted positions.

 Business Programs in Los Angeles